 Lappish Craft Workshop With Ari and Irene Kangasniemi At Hornwork Studio

-Ari and Irene Kangasniemi run one of the premiere artistic studios in Lapland.
+Ari and Irene Kangasniemi run one of the premier art studios in Lapland.
 Hornwork studio has a focus on Lappish artistic handicrafts.
 They take their inspiration and material from the local wildlife and nature with much of their artwork featuring reindeer antlers.
 Not only do they create incredible Lappish creations such as knives, drums, spoons, bowls, and jewelry, but many of their pieces are on display throughout Finland.
 We had the pleasure of seeing Irene and Ari’s work at locations from downtown Rovaniemi to the Sami Parliament in the town of Inari.

 But a hands-on Lappish experience with Ari and Irene isn’t just about creating fun and beautiful artwork.
 The real treat is getting to spend time with this quirky, unique and outright loveable couple at their home art studio just outside of Rovaniemi.
 Both Irene and Ari, as well as their niece Anne Marie were an absolute pleasure.
 Their patience, creativity, and stories of local traditions and their history had our children and us completely riveted.
 I highly recommend spending some time at Hornwork to meet and learn from this amazing family.
 And pick up some of their gorgeous artwork while you are there.